dfreiberger/mk_experiments/bbb_1axis/README.md

     sudo make install

 ## Setup for EtherCAT slaves
 At this point I followed the instructions on https://docs.google.com/document/d/1GiB065ZIAaoMHPtVfTg9JV1Kn-19xGQl2X9DM9-THNM/edit which showed how to create the ethercat configuration file for a slave.
 I was able to create a slave configuration for the EL7201 using the "generic" entry, but then I discovered that there was an EL7211 C module, so I modified linuxcnc-ethercat to add support for EL7201, since they have identical commands (the only difference is the part ID in el7201.h).
+See https://github.com/dfreiberger/linuxcnc-ethercat/blob/master/src/lcec_el7201.c.

 The final configuration looks like.
 I took the motor configuration (MDP) from https://download.beckhoff.com/download/config/drives/EL72x1.